RobusGauli/typemyjs/README.md

 # TYPE MY JS

 A type enforcer for javascript.
+It can be used to provide a runtime type checking of the attributes and function parameters.

 ```javascript
 import Types, { wrapWithType } from 'typemyjs'